September 12, 2024

 What is the future of artificial intelligence?

 Today’s artificial intelligence landscape is evolving with unprecedented speed.
-With a market that’s expected to grow to $2 trillion by 2030, AI is changing industries across the board — from eCommerce to healthcare and cybersecurity.
-While we can only speculate on what experts have in store, there are a few trends that’ll define the next decade.
+With a market that’s expected to grow to $826 billion by 2030, AI is changing industries across the board — from eCommerce to healthcare and cybersecurity.
+While we can only speculate on what AI has in store, there are a few trends that’ll define the next decade.

 At the end of the day, we aren’t able to unanimously predict the future of artificial intelligence, but if its history is any indication, we’re strapping into quite the rollercoaster.